-Filtered SP data for the full measurement time span, starting in September, 2017 and ending in May, 2018 is presented in Fig. 12a, with corresponding electrode temperatures shown in Fig. 12b.
+Filtered SP data for the completed measurement time span, starting in September, 2017 and ending in May, 2018 is presented in Fig. 12a, with corresponding electrode temperatures shown in Fig. 12b.
 In order to visualize long-term trends, a rolling average filter with a window length of 48.5 hours was applied to the electrical data, suppressing high-frequency noise and pronounced diurnal cyclic signals (c.f.
 Figs. 10 a, c).
 The spectral content of the unfiltered data is discussed in section 5.3.4.

-The evolution of electrical SP signals is characterized by roughly four phases: A freezing phase (Fig. 12a-A), which shows both temporal and spatial variations in the SP signals.
-This period is followed by a "quiet" time, showing only minor variations between dipoles over time (Fig. 12a-B).
-After all electrodes reached temperatures below zero degrees, curves do not diverge much, but show much larger temporal variability (Fig. 12a-C).
-Finally, following the data gap in early 2018 (malfunction of solar panel), curves start to diverge again, while maintaining their larger temporal variability (Fig. 12a-D).
+The evolution of electrical SP signals is characterized by roughly four phases: A freezing phase (12a-A), which shows both temporal and spatial variations in the SP signals.
+This period is followed by a "quiet" time, showing only minor variations between dipoles over time (12a-B).
+After all electrodes reached temperatures below zero degrees, curves do not diverge much,

+15 but show much larger temporal variability (12a-C).
+Finally, following the data gap in early 2018 (malfunction of solar panel), curves start to diverge again, while maintaining their larger temporal variability (12a-D).

-While some electrodes dipped below zero degrees, phase A is still dominated by temperatures around zero degrees, indicating only partially frozen subsoil, in which water flow is still possible.
-This possibly heterogeneous water flow, coupled to ongoing freezing processes, could lead to correspondingly heterogeneous streaming potentials and chemical potentials, explaining the variations between electrodes.
-Note also that the temporal evolution of freezing of the soil water can be highly heterogeneous
+While some electrodes dipped below zero degrees, phase A is still dominated by temperatures around zero, indicating only partially frozen subsoil, in which water flow is still possible.
+This water flow, coupled to ongoing freezing processes, could lead to streaming potentials and chemical potentials, leading to spatially varying signals.

 Figure 12.
-Overview of SP time series and temperature data. a) All 15 SP time series measured with respect to reference electrode 1.
-Data are filtered with a rolling mean filter (window: 48.5 hours). b) Corresponding temperature curves for all electrodes.
-Temperature readings that showed significant voltage drops over the temperature sensors were discarded. c) Correlation of SP dipole 5-1 with electrode temperature difference, ΔT{5-1} .
+SP time series and temperature data. a) All 15 SP time series measured with respect to reference electrode 1.
+Dipole 2-1 in dark purple, dipole 16-1 in green.
+Data are filtered with a rolling mean filter (window: 48.5 hours). b) Corresponding temperature curves for all electrodes 1 (blue) to 16 (red).
+Temperature readings that showed significant voltage drops over the temperature sensors were discarded. c) Correlation of SP dipole 5-1 with electrode temperature difference, $\Delta T{5-1}$ .